peiyeliu/moviedb-angular/README.md

-# moviedb-angular
+# AngularFlix
-Movie database Angular web project
+**AngularFlix** is a web application designed using the Angular framework to provide comprehensive movie information.

+**Project description**: see my personal page: https://peiyeliu.github.io/project-details/angular-moviedb

+This project is deployed at: https://moviedb-angular.herokuapp.com/

-This project is for CSCI571 "Web Technologies" course.
+This project is part of the assignments in USC CSCI571 "Web Technologies" course.
 Movie database was provided by TMDb: https://www.themoviedb.org/

 Features:
 1. Responsive design: for both PC and mobile view.